OnurOksuz59005/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ![Range vs. Angle](./images/range_vs_angle.png)

-*Figure 1: Measured range as a function of launch angle (blue points) compared with the theoretical prediction (red curve).*
+*Figure 1: Measured range as a function of launch angle (blue points) compared with the theoretical prediction (green curve).*

+This graph shows how far the projectile travels (range) when launched at different angles.
+The blue dots are from our simulation, and the green curve is what physics equations predict.
+You can see that launching at 45° gives the maximum distance.

+The theoretical range is calculated using the formula:

+$R = \frac{v_0^2 \sin(2\theta)}{g}$

+Where $v_0$ is the initial velocity, $\theta$ is the launch angle, and $g$ is the acceleration due to gravity (9.8 m/s$^2$).

 ### Trajectory Comparison